 CIT Bank, a renowned online bank, caters to a wide range of customers with competitive savings products and a focus on long-term financial growth.

-CIT Bank requires a minimum deposit of only $1,000 for CDs, comparable to Quontic.
+CIT Bank requires a minimum opening deposit of only $1,000 for CDs, comparable to Quontic.
 It offers terms from 6 months to 5 years.
 However, the APY is notably higher than Quontic’s, reaching up to 5.00% for select terms.

 Quontic Money Market Account